Strengthening Relationships with Stakeholders

 Providing information about disease

-Collaborating with medical professionals
+Collaborating with medical practitioners

 Supporting the Department of Drug Discovery Medicine

-We helped establish and support the Department of Drug Discovery Medicine at the Kyoto University Graduate School of Medicine to cultivate innovative human resources for Japan’s drug discovery through cooperation between industry and academia.
+helped establish and support the Department of Drug Discovery Medicine at the Kyoto University Graduate School of Medicine to cultivate innovative human resources for Japan’s drug discovery through cooperation between industry and academia.

-Supporting the Medical Education Project
+Supporting the Medical Education Grants Program

 Providing information to patients and their families